 “It’s not what you know, it’s who you know.”
 Like most old sayings, it’s simple and true.
 You don’t need to know how to do everything in this world to survive.
 You simply need to know the right people to help you when you need it.
 Obviously, the more you can do for yourself, the more money you save in hiring people.

 I got thinking about this topic a short time ago while my car was in the shop for some brake work.
-I brought my truck over to Ed and Ed at Hyannis Brake & Auto.
+I brought my truck over to Hyannis Brake & Auto.
 I’ve been going to them for years because:

 A. they’re good guys who know what they’re doing.